 I'm a natural products chemist who utilizes bioinformatics, enzymology, genetic engineering, and microbiology to discover chemically and biologically interesting small molecules, understand how they are biosynthesized, and apply them to human health.
 I am inspired by how nature works and utilize my multidisciplinary training to answer questions at the interface of chemistry and biology.

 I was born and raised in Southern California, received my B.S. degree in Biochemistry from Walla Walla University in College Place, WA, and obtained my Ph.D. at the University of Utah in Salt Lake City, UT, under the supervision of Professor C. Dale Poulter.
 I joined Professor Ben Shen at The Scripps Research Institute in Jupiter, FL, in January 2013 as a postdoctoral research associate.

-I will be joining the Chemistry Department at the University of Florida in the Fall of 2018 as an Assistant Professor in the Chemical Biology division.
+I joined the Chemistry Department at the University of Florida in the Fall of 2018 as an Assistant Professor in the Chemical Biology division (new website coming soon!).

 Outside the lab, I enjoy spending time with my family, playing soccer, and playing the piano.
 I also enjoy traveling, card games, and listening to Ben Folds and 80s music.